Nonparametrically consistent depth-based classifiers: Real-data examples

-A brief description of each dataset is as follows: \begin{quote} {\bf Synthetic data} was introduced and studied in \cite{Ripley:1996}.
+\textit{Synthetic data} was introduced and studied in Ripley \cite{Ripley:1996}.
 The dataset is made of observations from two populations, each of them being actually a mixture of two bivariate normal distributions differing only in location.
 As mentioned above, a partition into a training sample and a test sample is provided: the training and test samples contain $250$ and $1000$ observations, respectively, and both samples are divided equally between the two populations.

-contains the information on 748 blood donors selected from the blood donor database of the Blood Transfusion Service Center in Hsin-Chu City, Taiwan.
-It was studied in \cite{Yeh:2009}.
+\textit{Transfusion data} contains the information on 748 blood donors selected from the blood donor database of the Blood Transfusion Service Center in Hsin-Chu City, Taiwan.
+It was studied in Yeh, Yang and Ting \cite{Yeh:2009}.
 The classification problem at hand is to know whether or not the donor gave blood in March 2007.
 In this dataset, prior probabilities are not equal; out of 748 donors, 178 gave blood in March 2007, when 570 did not.
-Following \cite{Li:2010vy}, one out of two linearly correlated variables was removed and three measurements were available for each donor: Recency (number of months since the last donation), Frequency (total number of donations) and Time (time since the first donation).
-The training set consists in $100$ donors from the first class and $400$ donors from the second, while the rest is assigned to the test sample (therefore containing $248$ individuals). \end{quote} Table \ref{Tablereal} reports the---exact (synthetic) or averaged (transfusion)---misclassification rates of the following classifiers: the linear (LDA) and quadratic (QDA) discriminant rules, the standard $k$NN classifier (kNN) and its Mahalanobis affine-invariant version (kNNaff), the depth-based $k$NN classifiers using halfspace depth (D$_H$-$k$NN) and Mahalanobis depth (D$_M$-$k$NN), and the exact DD-classifiers for any combination of a polynomial order $m\in\{1,2\}$ and a statistical depth function among the two considered for depth-based $k$NN classifiers, namely the halfspace depth (DD$_H$) and the Mahalanobis depth (DD$_M$)---smoothed DD-classifiers were excluded from this study, as their performances, which can only be worse than those of exact versions, showed much sensitivity to the smoothing parameter~$t$; see Section~\ref{simusec}.
-For all nearest-neighbor classifiers, leave-one-out cross-validation was used to determine $k$.
+Following Li, Cuesta-Albertos and Liu \cite{Lietal2012}, one out of two linearly correlated variables was removed and three measurements were available for each donor: Recency (number of months since the last donation), Frequency (total number of donations) and Time (time since the first donation).
+The training set consists in $100$ donors from the first class and $400$ donors from the second, while the rest is assigned to the test sample (therefore containing $248$ individuals).